Two men are seated at the front on stage with a crowd below

 In one such insight, he challenged the current view of generative AI relying solely on massive, public datasets.
 "We're getting into a world where there's a lot more fine-tuning of public data in conjunction with privately held data,” Hill asserted.

-Additionally, he emphasized that as AI becomes more integrated into business intelligence workflows, it becomes increasingly essential to establish robust data governance practices to protect sensitive information and mitigate potential biases, within higher education and without.
+Additionally, he emphasized that as AI becomes more integrated into business intelligence workflows, it becomes increasingly essential to establish viable data governance practices to protect sensitive information and mitigate potential biases, within higher education and without.

 "We need to be looking about where things are going, and I think we're getting into a new wave of AI – we need to be dealing with what are the implications beyond just large language models like ChatGPT," Hill said.